worldturtlemedia/circleci-api/README.md

 If there are any features you would like, please feel free to open up an issue.

-## Note
+## Notes

+### Types

 I did my best to correctly add types for all of the supported endpoints.
-However if you notice an incorrect payload type, or some missing properties, _please_ open up an issue, or submit a pull request.
+However if you notice an incorrect payload type, or some missing properties, **please** open up an issue, or submit a pull request.

+### CircleCI API v2

+CircleCI is going to be rolling out a new version of their api (see [here](https://github.com/CircleCI-Public/api-preview-docs)).
+Currently this library **does not** support v2, but I will update it in the future, see #228 for updates.

 ## Installation